jobrunr/website/content/en/documentation/faq.md

 ```

 ### What if my job is in a state where I do not want to retry up to 10 times?
-In case you encounter a state where it does not make sense anymore to retry, you can throw a `JobRunrException`:
+In case you encounter a state where it does not make sense anymore to retry, you can throw a `JobRunrException` with as second parameter `true` (= `doNotRetry`):

 ```java
 @Job(name = "Doing some work", retries = 20)